Recent Advancements in End-to-End Autonomous Driving using Deep Learning: A Survey: Safety

 \section{Safety}

 Ensuring safety in End-to-End autonomous driving systems is a complex challenge.
 While these systems offer high-performance potential, several considerations and approaches are essential for maintaining safety throughout the pipeline.
 First, training the system with diverse and high-quality data that covers a wide range of scenarios, including rare and critical situations.
 Hanselmann et al. \cite{hanselmann2022king2orc99}, Chen et al. \cite{chen2022learning5orc98}, Chitta et al. \cite{chitta2022transfuserc116}, Xiao et al. \cite{prakash2021multic121}, and Ohn-Bar et al. \cite{ohn2020learningc62} demonstrate that training on critical scenarios helps the system learn robust and safe behaviors and prepares it for environmental conditions and potential hazards.
-These scenarios include unprotected turnings at intersections, pedestrians emerging from occluded regions, aggressive lane-changing, and other safety heuristics, as shown in Fig. \ref{safe}(b) and (c).
+These scenarios include unprotected turnings at intersections, pedestrians emerging from occluded regions, aggressive lane-changing, and other safety heuristics, as shown in Fig.~\ref{safe}(b) and Fig.~\ref{safe}(c).
+Hanselmann et al. \cite{hanselmann2022king2orc99} focus on improving robustness by inducing adversarial scenarios (collision scenarios) and collecting an observation-waypoint dataset using experts, which is then used to fine-tune the policy.

 Integrating safety constraints and rules into the End-to-End system is another vital aspect.
 The system can prioritize safe behavior by incorporating safety considerations during learning or post-processing system outputs.
-Safety constraints include a safety cost function, avoiding unsafe maneuvers, and collision avoidance strategies.
+Safety constraints include a safety cost function \cite{cui2021lookout,casas2021mp3,Zeng2020DSDNetDS,sadat2020perceive}, avoiding unsafe maneuvers \cite{zhang2022learning,jia2023think}, and collision avoidance strategies \cite{zhang2023coaching,wu2022trajectoryc120,zhao2021samc65}.
 Zeng et al. \cite{zeng2021endtoend} define the cost volume responsible for safe planning; Kendall et al. \cite{8793742} propose a practical safety reward function for safety-sensitive outputs.
 Li et al. \cite{li2022efficient4} and Hu et al. \cite{hu2022st} demonstrate safety by utilizing the Safety Cost function that penalizes jerk, significant acceleration, and safety violations.
 To avoid unsafe maneuvers, Zhang et al. \cite{zhang2021learning} eliminate unsafe waypoints, and Shao et al. \cite{shao2023safetyc117} introduce InterFuser (Fig. \ref{safe}(a)), which constrains only the actions within the safety set and steers only the safest action.
 The above constraints ensure that the system operates within predefined safety boundaries.